The Alaia was an ancient Hawaiian surfboard that had a round nose and a squared tail.

 You can see the surfboard of Princess Kaʻiulani at Bishop Museum in Honolulu, Hawaii.
 Kaʻiulani, said to be an athletic young woman, had a 7.4ft surfboard made from acacia koa.

-She died back in 1899, aged just 23, and her board was passed onto her father's estate and ended up at the museum.
+She died back in 1899, aged just 23, and her surfboards was passed onto her father’s estate and ended up at the museum.

 The birth of modern surfboards all but killed off Alaia surfboards, but there was a resurgence during the 2010s.

-Donald Takayama and Tom Wegener, two gifted shapers, helped to bring the board back, but acacia koa is rarely used today.
+Donald Takayama and Tom Wegener, two gifted shapers, helped to bring the alaia back, but acacia koa is rarely used today.

-Wegener initially used prototypes made of paulownia, a fast-growing tree that is present throughout China and other eastern countries, and other boards have been made from redwood and balsa.
+Wegener initially used prototypes made of paulownia, a fast-growing tree that is present throughout China and other eastern countries, and other surfboards have been made from redwood and balsa.
+Here is a video of Jon Wegener talk about the alaia surfboard.

-In 2009, Thomas Campbell directed The Present and showed how these boards were being used in the modern age.
+In 2009, Thomas Campbell directed The Present and showed how these surfboards were being used in the modern age.

-The film featured performances from Rob Machado and Dave Rastovich and displayed all the beauty and difficulty of these ancient boards.
+The film featured performances from Rob Machado and Dave Rastovich and displayed all the beauty and difficulty of surfing alaias.

 Campbell’s efforts helped to make the boards more popular among skilled surfers, but they are still a very niche product.